NVIDIA/NVFlare/docs/programming_guide/event_system.rst

 to a federated event and adds a prefix to that event, which in the example becomes "fed.analytix_log_stats".
 This event is processed by the :class:`TBAnalyticsReceiver<nvflare.app_common.pt.tb_receiver.TBAnalyticsReceiver>` component on the server so the server can receive the streamed analytics.

+See the :ref:`Hello PyTorch with TensorBoard <hello_pt_tb>` example for an example that uses these components.